TechyGee/alx-system_engineering-devops/0x02-shell_redirections/README.md

  5 tail /etc/passwd - Displaying the last 10 lines in the file.
  6 head /etc/passwd - Displaying the first 10 lines in a file.
- 7 echo "Best School" > "\*\\\'\"Best School\"\'\\\*$\?\*\*\*\*\*:)" - echoing "Best School" in a file
+ 7 echo "Best School" > "\*\\\'\"Best School\"\'\\\*$\?\*\*\*\*\*:)" - echoing "Best School" in a file 8 ls -la > ls_cwd_content - listng the file content in a long format